The Curses of Deuteronomy 28 And Other Captivity Verses

-It also references Exodus 14 13 and Deuteronomy 17 16, which says they will not be taken back there as slaves if they keep the Almighty's word.
+It also references Exodus 14 13, which says they will not be taken back there as slaves if they keep the Almighty's word.
 Deuteronomy 17 15-16 confirms this, where it equates the same verse where the Lord said they are not to go back to Egypt in order to multiply their horses with the actual land of Egypt.
-If all of this was about a future event to happen after the New Testament times, it would have been referenced again in the Old or New Testament.
+If all of this was about a future event to happen after the New Testament times, it seems likely that it would have been referenced again New Testament.
 So we see that this was not a future event, but a curse that would descend upon the descendants of Jacob if they rebelled.
 If you read all of Deuteronomy 28 you see that before this is even mentioned, there are references to captivity such as serving their enemies in nakedness and hunger, which they claim to be about the trans Atlantic slave trade.
 But since we see that these curses are in order, that would be impossible for this reference of Egypt to be America as that would mean the American captivity would have happened before they even got there.

 This is just a collection of curses.
 If this was a future prophecy, why is he making it now at an inappropriate time?
 In the case of Japheth being extended and given much land that might seem inappropriate, but it is appropriate because it was dealing with where the nations were divided and the future prophesies for said nations.
 Here, it makes no sense.